scarletbright/avalanche-docs/docs/v1.0/en/api/platform.md

 ) -> {txID: string}
 ```

-* `id` is the node ID of the validator.
+* `nodeID` is the node ID of the validator being added.
 * `startTime` is the Unix time when the validator starts validating the Default Subnet.
 * `endTime` is the Unix time when the validator stops validating the Default Subnet (and staked AVAX is returned).
 * `stakeAmount` is the amount of nAVAX the validator is staking.
-* `destination` is the address the staked AVAX will be returned to, as well as a validation reward if the validator is sufficiently responsive and correct while it validated.
+* `rewardAddress` is the address the validator reward will go to, if there is one.
-* `delegationFeeRate` is the percent fee this validator charges when others delegate stake to them, multiplied by 10,000.
+* `delegationFeeRate` is the percent fee this validator charges when others delegate stake to them.
-  For example, suppose a validator has `delegationFeeRate` 300,000 and someone delegates to that validator.
+  Up to 4 decimal places allowed; additional decimal places are ignored.
+Must be between 0 and 100, inclusive.
-  When the delegation period is over, if the delegator is entitled to a reward, 30% of the reward (300,000 / 10,000) goes to the validator and 70% goes to the delegator.
+  For example, if `delegationFeeRate` is `1.2345` and someone delegates to this validator, then when the delegation period is over, 1.2345% of the reward goes to the validator and the rest goes to the delegator.
 * `username` is the user that pays the transaction fee.
 * `password` is `username`'s password.
 * `txID` is the transaction ID